 Reasons Why You Don’t Have to Run Today

 If you are one of those people who happened upon this article after launching a search on Google for “why I don’t have to run today” you are in luck.
-We are here to provide you with ample, rock solid reasons why you absolutely don’t have to, or actually really shouldn’t, run today.
+We are here to provide you with ample, rock-solid reasons why you don’t have to, or really shouldn’t, run today.

 The girls Ali and Hannah provide a pretty decent list of seven legit reasons for you to skip a run.
-Finally somebody validates the detrimental consequences of running after a fresh pedicure.
+Finally, somebody validates the detrimental consequences of running after a fresh pedicure.
 We girls know that nail polish takes ages to dry, glittery polish even longer, so stuffing your shiny, freshly painted toes into running shoes is not a good idea.
-Rather skip a run or three (just to be sure) this week than risk having to waste time and money later to return for a touch up and miss who knows how many runs.
+Rather skip a run or three (to be sure) this week than risk having to waste time and money later to return for a touch-up and miss who knows how many runs.
 It’s just not worth it.

-Here are a few more good and valid reasons why you need to really consider not running today.
-You could of course, ignore the signs and good advise and run anyway, but that’s then entirely on you.
+Here are a few more goods and valid reasons why you need to consider not running today.
+You could, of course, ignore the signs and good advise and run anyway, but that’s then entirely on you.

 1. Save water

-You live in a drought stricken country where water saving measures have been implemented, or you just care enough about our planet.
-Since you have already taken a shower before work this morning your allocated water quota is depleted for the day, and nobody expects you to go to bed stinky.
+You live in a drought-stricken country where water saving measures have been implemented, or you care enough about our planet.
+Since you have already taken a shower before work this morning, your allocated water quota is depleted for the day, and nobody expects you to go to bed stinky.
 Make yourself at home on the couch and only make slow, small movements to avoid working up a sweat.
-Consider putting of that run until after the rainy season.
+Consider putting off that run until after the rainy season.

 2. Too cold